Reference · Archetypes

 ApproachSubstance message.
 New range.
 Craftsmanship reference.
 Quiet, considered tone.

-What damagesDiscounts — signals brand erosion.
+What kills the openDiscounts — signals brand erosion.
 Frequent contact — cheapens the relationship.

 Common inLuxury fashion, premium skincare, jewellery, audio, kitchenware.